Jonathon-Fleming/ToxPi-GIS/README.md

 **ArcToolBox Instructions(Path 2):**
 The ToxPiToolbox.tbx file contains a custom tool called ToxPi Construction for drawing the polygons that make up ToxPi figures.
 It requires more manual steps than the script; however, a model can be created for the automation of layers for specific data, and the toolbox allows for more customization than the script, including size of ToxPi figures.
 This, along with a walkthrough example, are described under Vignette 3 located within the [Example Folder Map Creation file](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md).

-Steps:
-2A.
-Load raw data into the [ToxPi GUI](https://toxpi.org/)
-2B.
-Analyze data and output results file to a CSV
-2C.
-Add results file to ArcGIS Pro
-2D.
-Add ToxPiToolbox.tbx to ArcGIS Pro
-2E.
-Run required analysis steps including the ToxPi tool, symbolize the layer, and share resulting map to ArcGIS Online

-Output:
-  * Toolbox generates an unsymbolized feature layer of ToxPi figures
-  * Sharing provides a web URL for the public to view your map

 Requirements:
 * ArcGIS Pro licensing
 * Requires being logged into ArcGIS Portal